-Unless otherwise specified, Registration for all WINTER 2014 Adult Programs begins on Thursday, January 2 for our library members.
+Unless otherwise specified, Registration for allFALL 2014 Adult Programs begins on Wednesday, October 1 for our library members.

-Non-WH Library cardholders register beginning Wednesday, January 8, as space allows.
+Non-WH Library cardholders register beginning Monday, October 6, as space allows.

 Check the newsletter or flyers for details.

 COMPUTER AND TECHNOLOGY CLASSES

 KNIT & CROCHET CIRCLE - Tuesdays: Beginning October 22 (No registration required.
 First come, first served)

 (For adults and young adults 11 & up)